Pancake Recipe Calculator

-What did we use to create the Pancake Recipe Calculator?
+What did we use to create the pancake recipe calculator?

 We used recipes created by famous British cook Jamie Oliver.
-He used metric system units (grams and milliliters), but we’re using cups as the main unit for flour and milk.
+He used the metric system units (grams and milliliters), but we're using cups as the main unit for flour and milk.
 Not everybody has scales, right?
-But if you’re from continental Europe or Canada, feel free to change to your preferred units.
+But if you're from continental Europe or Canada, feel free to change to your preferred units.

-Our Pancake Recipe Calculator works for both pancakes and crêpes, so we used two of Oliver’s recipes.
+Our pancake recipe calculator works for both pancakes and crêpes, so we used two of Oliver's recipes.
 Pancakes and crêpes are different, after all.

-Crêpes are French through and through; they’re light, sophisticated and very European.
+Crêpes are French through and through; they're light, sophisticated, and very European.
 Most people eat them with jam, peanut butter, fruits, but also cottage cheese or meat (in the lunch version).

-The main difference in recipes is that you need more flour and, especially, milk (almost twice as much) when making crepes.
+The main difference in the recipes is that you need more flour and, especially, milk (almost twice as much) when making crepes.

 You can find the difference when you type the number of eggs you want to use and check how different will the ingredients list be.

 Everyone can do their particular job.
 One can be in charge of separating the whites from the yolk.
 Another can measure the flour and milk.
 Then, somebody else can mix the batter.
-Finally, there will be someone in charge of frying them in a pan with a specialist (think a kicker in the NFL) in tossing the pancakes coming to your help.
+Finally, there will be someone in charge of frying them in a pan with a specialism (think a kicker in the NFL) in tossing the pancakes coming to your help.

-You can tell your favorite pancake stories, the way your mum made them or your pancake record (everybody has their personal best, right)?
+You can tell your favorite pancake stories, the way your mum made them, or your pancake record (everybody has their personal best, right)?

 And then comes the best part: you get to eat pancakes.